from small one page howto to huge articles all in one place

 RETURN VALUE

 The opendir() and fdopendir() functions return a pointer to the directory stream.
-On error, NULL is returned, and errno is set appropriately.
+On error, NULL is returned, and errno is set to indicate the error.

 ERRORS